ncase/anxiety/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: Chronic loneliness increases your cortisol as well as risk for cardiovascular disease and stroke!
+b: Chronic loneliness increases our cortisol levels as well as risk for cardiovascular disease and stroke!

 ```
 hong({mouth:"shock", eyes:"shock"});